Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: COMPOSITION OF MULTIPLE SAFETY CONSTRAINTS

 \subsection{The Shared Nominal Evading Maneuver Assumption}

+Suppose there are $q$ constraints $\rho^j:\mathcal{D}^j \ra \R$ ($j=1,\ldots,q$) that must be greater than or equal to 0 at all times.
+For the $k$ agents with pairwise constraints $q = k(k-1)/2$.
+We assume that for each constraint $j=1,\ldots,q$, a locally Lipschitz nominal evading maneuver $\gamma^j$ has been selected using the framework in (\ref{eq_h}).
+An example for fixed-wing UAVs with collision avoidance safety constraints is given in (\ref{eq_gamma_turn}).
+Given $q$ safety functions $\rho^j$ and evading maneuvers $\gamma^j$ for $j\in\{1,\ldots,q\}$, we construct $q$ output functions $h^j$ defined on $\mathcal{D}^j$ similarly to (\ref{eq_h}) where

 Section \ref{sec_composition_motivating_example} showed an example where $K_\cap$ could be empty for some $x\in\mathcal{C}_\cap$.
-As a result, the assumptions of Lemma \ref{lem_multiple_fwd_inv} could not be satisfied.
-In order to address the issue discussed in Section \ref{sec_composition_motivating_example}, we introduce an additional constraint on $\gamma^j$ ($j=1,\ldots,q$) that all $h^j$ are constructed from the same nominal evading maneuver. \begin{definition} Suppose every $h^j$ ($j=1,\ldots,q$) is defined as in (\ref{eq_h}) and is constructed from $\gamma^j$, respectively.
-The \emph{shared evading maneuver assumption} holds if $\gamma^1(x) = \cdots = \gamma^q(x)$ for all $x\in \mathcal{D}$.
-The \emph{shared evading maneuver} is denoted $\gamma^s$ so that $\gamma^s(x) = \gamma^1(x) = \cdots = \gamma^q(x)$ for all $x\in \mathcal{D}$. \end{definition} \begin{remark} This assumption requires that each $h^j$ ($j=1,\ldots,q$) be constructed from the same nominal evading maneuver.
-Note, however, that this does not imply that each $h^j$ must be constructed from the same safety function $\rho^j$.\looseness=-1 \end{remark} The example in Section \ref{sec_composition_motivating_example} does not satisfy the shared evading maneuver assumption because $\gamma^1(x)$ and $\gamma^2(x)$ defined in (\ref{eq_evasive_maneuvers_not_shared}) are not the same.
+As a result, the assumptions of Corollary \ref{cor_multiple_fwd_inv} could not be satisfied.
+In order to address the issue discussed in Section \ref{sec_composition_motivating_example}, we introduce an additional constraint on $\gamma^j$ ($j=1,\ldots,q$) that all $h^j$ are constructed from the same nominal evading maneuver. \begin{assumption} Given a dynamical system (\ref{eq_system}) and $q$ output functions $h^j$ defined in (\ref{eq_h_j}) for given safety functions $\rho^j$ and evading maneuvers $\gamma^j$ for $j\in\{1,\ldots,q\}$, the \emph{shared evading maneuver assumption} holds if $\gamma^1(x) = \cdots = \gamma^q(x)$ for all $x\in \mathcal{D}_\cap$.
+The \emph{shared evading maneuver} is denoted $\gamma^s$ so that

+for all $x\in \mathcal{D}_\cap$. \end{assumption} \begin{remark} This assumption requires that each $h^j$ ($j=1,\ldots,q$) be constructed from the same nominal evading maneuver.
+Note, however, that this does not imply that each $h^j$ must be constructed from the same safety function. \end{remark} The example in Section \ref{sec_composition_motivating_example} does not satisfy Assumption~\ref{as_shared_evading_assumption} because $\gamma^1(x)$ and $\gamma^2(x)$ defined in (\ref{eq_evasive_maneuvers_not_shared}) are not the same.
 To enforce that the shared evasive maneuver assumption holds, one option is to change $\gamma^1$ so that

 In other words, using $\gamma^1$ defined in (\ref{eq_evasive_maneuvers_fixed}) and $\gamma^2$ and $\gamma^3$ in (\ref{eq_evasive_maneuvers_not_shared2}) implies an evasive maneuver where all vehicles turn left for each constraint.
 Another example where the shared nominal evading maneuver assumption holds is as follows: